MicrosoftDocs/power-automate-docs/articles/odata-filters.md

     The data sources can be any of the more than [150 services](https://flow.microsoft.com/connectors/) that Microsoft Flow supports.
 In this example, we use a Microsoft SharePoint [list](https://support.office.com/en-us/article/SharePoint-lists-I-An-introduction-f11cd5fe-bc87-4f9e-9bfe-bbd87a22a194) and an [Azure SQL](https://docs.microsoft.com/azure/sql-database/sql-database-technical-overview) table as the data sources.

-    For this example, assume our SharePoint list has the following columns: FirstName, LastName, Title, StartDate, and Department.
-Also assume that our SQL Azure database table has the following columns: FullName, Title, StartTime, and Department.

 - Access to [Microsoft Flow](https://flow.microsoft.com).

-- A basic understanding of how data is stored in databases.
+- A basic understanding of how your data is stored.

->[AZURE.TIP]Every column name in the source and destination don't need to match, but you must provide data for all *required* columns.
+>[AZURE.TIP]Every column name in the source and destination don't need to match, but you must provide data for all *required* columns when you insert or update an item.
+Microsoft Flow identifies the required fields for you.

-## TL; DR
+## Quick overview of the steps

 If you're comfortable with Microsoft Flow, use these quick steps to copy data from one data source to another: